MARS-Group-HAW/model-soh/SOHBigEventBox/README.md

 There are two CSV files for the visitor data:
 1. **Presentation File**: Contains data for approximately **2,000 agents**.
 This smaller dataset is used for demonstration purposes.
-2. **Analysis File**: Contains data for approximately **16,000 agents**.
+2. **Analysis File**: Contains data for approximately **8,000 agents**.
 This larger dataset is used for analysis but may cause performance issues in Kepler, which is why the number of agents in the presentation file has been reduced to one-quarter of the original count.
 Despite this reduction, the distribution of transportation modalities remains approximately the same.

+It's important to remember, that the Barclays Arena has a capacity of 16,000 people.
+The reason why we chose 8,000 agents is that the heatmap that was generated with the visitor data was too big for the browser to handle.
+But that is no problem, because the result would be similar to the one with 16,000 agents which would use a lower threshold for the heatmap.

 This approach allows for better performance while maintaining the essential characteristics of the simulation.